Tennessee Williams: Personal life

 In the years following Merlo's death, Williams descended into a period of nearly catatonic depression and increasing drug use, which resulted in several hospitalizations and commitments to mental health facilities.
-He submitted to injections by Dr. Max Jacobson, known popularly as Dr. Feelgood, who used increasing amounts of amphetamines to overcome his depression.
-Jacobson combined these with prescriptions for the sedative Seconal to relieve his insomnia.
-During this time, influenced by his brother, a Roman Catholic convert, Williams joined the Catholic Church, though he later claimed that he never took his conversion seriously.
+He submitted to injections by Dr. Max Jacobson, known popularly as Dr. Feelgood, who used increasing amounts of amphetamines to overcome Williams' depression.
+Jacobson combined these with prescriptions for the sedative Seconal to relieve Williams' insomnia.
+During this time, influenced by his brother, a Roman Catholic convert, Williams joined the Catholic Church; however, he never attributed much significance to religion in his personal life.
 He was never truly able to recoup his earlier success, or to entirely overcome his dependence on prescription drugs.

 As Williams grew older, he felt increasingly alone; he feared old age and losing his sexual appeal to younger gay men.
 In the 1970s, when he was in his 60s, Williams had a lengthy relationship with Robert Carroll, a Vietnam War veteran and aspiring writer in his 20s.
 Williams had deep affection for Carroll and respect for what he saw as the younger man's talents.
 Along with Williams's sister Rose, Carroll was one of the two people who received a bequest in Williams's will.
 Williams described Carroll's behavior as a combination of "sweetness" and "beastliness".
 Because Carroll had a drug problem, as did Williams, friends including Maria Britneva saw the relationship as destructive.
 Williams wrote that Carroll played on his "acute loneliness" as an aging gay man.
 When the two men broke up in 1979, Williams called Carroll a "twerp", but they remained friends until Williams died four years later.

 Death

 On February 25, 1983, Williams was found dead at age 71 in his suite at the Hotel Elysée in New York City.
-Chief Medical Examiner of New York City Elliot M. Gross reported that Williams had choked to death from inhaling the plastic cap of a bottle of the type used on bottles of nasal spray or eye solution.
-The report was later corrected on August 14, 1983, to state that Williams had been using the plastic cap found in his mouth to ingest barbiturates and had actually died from a toxic level of Seconal.
+Chief Medical Examiner of New York City Elliot M. Gross reported that Williams had choked to death from inhaling the plastic cap of the type used on bottles of nasal spray or eye solution.
+However, the report was corrected on August 14, 1983, to state that Williams had been using the plastic cap found in his mouth to ingest barbiturates and had actually died from a toxic level of secobarbital.

 He wrote in his will in 1972:

-But his brother Dakin Williams arranged for him to be buried at Calvary Cemetery in St. Louis, Missouri, where his mother is buried.
+However, his brother Dakin Williams arranged for him to be buried at Calvary Cemetery in St. Louis, Missouri, where his mother is buried.

-Williams left his literary rights to The University of the South in Sewanee, Tennessee, an Episcopal school, in honor of his maternal grandfather, Walter Dakin, an alumnus of the university.
-The funds support a creative writing program.
-When his sister Rose died in 1996 after many years in a mental institution, she bequeathed $7 million from her part of the Williams estate to The University of the South.
+According to The New York Times, "most of his estate was left to the University of the South in Sewanee, Tenn., with the bulk of it to remain in trust for his sister during her lifetime."
+Tennessee's sister Rose died in 1996 after many years in a mental institution in New York state; the university subsequently received about $7 million, which supports a creative writing program.